eric-spoerner/school-district-analysis/README.md

 ## Further analysis <a name="next_steps"></a>

+Options for refining and expanding on this analysis include:

 * _Refine average calculations_.
 Several statistics in this model including scores by school spending, size, and type, were calculated using an "average of averages" methodology, wherein student data was first aggregated at the school level, and then those school-based averages were averaged together.
 This is a fairly unsophisticated aggregation model, and complicated the analysis of the impact of omitting Thomas High's 9th grade test scores.

 * _Gender-based analysis_.
 Consider further segmentation of test results by gender to identify potential areas of high gender discrepancy, especially in specific schools or school types.

 * _Further statistical analysis_ - Find distributions and outliers in all of the categories that have thus far been calaculated.
-Identify potential inequalities of student outcome in data set that are not identified through this analysis.
+Identify potential inequalities of student outcome in data set that are not identified through existing analysis.

 ## Challenges <a name="challenges"></a>